QEEG & Neurofeedback Services (Ages 8+)

 What is Neurofeedback?

-Neurofeedback (NFB) is a type of biofeedback that utilizes EEG technology to train healthy brain function.
+Neurofeedback is a type of biofeedback that uses real-time monitoring of brain activity to teach individuals how to self-regulate their brain function.

 Neurofeedback training is helpful for a variety of mental health and medical conditions, including: